 University of Central Oklahoma in Edmond, OK.

-We’ll meet at the church at 12:00 PM on Monday June 19, load up and head out!
+We’ll meet at the church at 12:00 PM on Monday June 18, load up and head out!
+(Eat lunch before you come, or bring lunch with you!)

-When registering, you’ll be given the option to either pay online (with a $10 online credit card processing fee), or bring cash or check to the church offices.
+When registering, you’ll be given the option to either pay online, or bring cash or check to the church offices.

 A full packing list will be sent via email to the parents of those registered.
 One thing to point out is that we do not allow students to take their personal cell phones on trips like these (and strongly discourage them bringing any other expensive electronic devices).
 Emergency contact information will be given to all the parents of those registered.